The article was originally published on 02/02/2020 and was updated on 12/20/2024

-The Open Services for Lifecycle Collaboration (OLSC standard) has a set of specifications designed to simplify integration across multiple tools used throughout the software development lifecycle.
+The Open Services for Lifecycle Collaboration (OLSC standard) provides a set of specifications designed to simplify integration across multiple tools used throughout the software development lifecycle.
+It is the unifying solution for tool vendors and users that addresses the need to connect engineering data and achieve the digital thread across software and systems engineering tools, domains, and organizations.

-At its core function, is the mandate to relate elements without the replication of data.
+OSLC’s core function is the mandate to create relationships between related elements without the replication of data.
 It was a lesson learned on the web that a link is much more potent than a copy.
-Fortunately, this objective of eliminating replication also is pragmatic for IT enterprises to address the scale, permissions, and usability of tools.
+Fortunately, this objective of eliminating replication is also pragmatic for IT enterprises to address the scale, permissions, and usability of tools.

 Much like we don’t copy websites, we don’t copy artifacts when leveraging OSLC.
 As one explores OSLC, it is valuable to know that it is built on existing technologies.
-Web protocols, RESTful APIs, and usage of XML and RDF provide a known foundation to build a Linked Data Platform.
+Web protocols, RESTful APIs, and usage of XML and RDF provide a known foundation for building a Linked Data Platform.

 For tool vendors, existing libraries and experience can be leveraged to create these OSLC solutions.
 The details of OSLC may be complex, but the ideas and experiences are not.

-How does OSLC work?
+How Does OSLC Work?

-OSLC technology creates connections between the servers in the enterprise.
+OSLC technology creates connections between servers in the enterprise.
 It provides the foundation to achieve interoperability by using the concept of Friending to create a trusted relationship, leveraging Oauth, between any repositories that need connections.

 In this way, OSLC provides both structure and flexibility on how an enterprise can be leveraged.